Get the Recipe

 - The Oxford English Dictionary says that stuffing is stuffed in a bird or joint, while dressing is a more general term for seasoning that goes with food or sauce.

-- The Joy of Cooking contends that they are one and the same, except one is in the bird and one is out.
+- The Joy of Cooking contends that they are one and the same, except that one is in the bird and one is out.

-So moving on, stuffing.
+So, moving on: stuffing.

 The key to great bread pudding is to use the bread as a sponge to soak up as much flavorful liquid as possible.
 At the same time, you don't want it to be spongy.

-First off, you've got to decide what kind of bread you are going to use.
-Whole-grain breads may have more flavor on their own, but they are rougher in texture than white-flour breads.
-Since, in a stuffing, the bread is more a vehicle for flavor than a flavor on its own, I prefer to use white breads—they achieve a more custard-like texture.
+First off, you've got to decide what kind of bread you're going to use.
+Whole grain breads may have more flavor on their own, but they're rougher in texture than white-flour breads.
+Since the bread in a stuffing is more a vehicle for flavor than a flavor on its own, I prefer to use white breads—they achieve a more custard-like texture.

-Drying vs. Staling
+Drying Versus Staling

-I dry my bread by toasting it in a low (275°F) oven for about 45 minutes, tossing it a couple times in the middle.
-By drying the bread like this, you make enough room in two regular sized loaves (about two and a half pounds of bread) to absorb a full four cups of chicken or turkey broth.
+I dry my bread by toasting it in a low (275°F/135°C) oven for about 45 minutes, tossing it a couple of times halfway through.
+By drying the bread like this, you make enough room in two regular-sized loaves (about two and a half pounds of bread) to absorb a full four cups of chicken or turkey broth.

 The flavorings I go with are classic: butter (and plenty of it), sage sausage (you can get away with just sage for a less meaty version), onions, celery, and garlic.
-My sister likes to add dried cranberries and my mother likes to add chestnuts.
+My sister likes to add dried cranberries, and my mother likes to add chestnuts.
 My sister and my mother, of course, are both wrong.